 How To Prevent Razor Burn and Razor Bumps

 The solution to your skin irritations is twofold and very simple.
 It’s all about how you prep your skin for shaving and how you shave.
 Let’s dive in.

 A four-step home remedy to prep your skin for burn-free shaving

 Dry shaving is one of the factors behind burn and bumps.
 But the best, most luxurious shave takes more than just slapping on any old shaving cream.
 Here are four simple steps for prepping your skin for a smooth shave.

 Step one: Start with clean, exfoliated skin.
-Exfoliating helps lift hair off of your skin so your razor catches them all, preventing ingrown hairs.
-To exfoliate, use a washcloth if your skin is extra sensitive and a hydrating scrub (one of our favorites is this one from SW Basics) if it's extra dry.
+Exfoliating helps lift the hair off of your skin so your razor catches them all, preventing ingrown hairs.
+To exfoliate, use a washcloth if your skin is extra sensitive and a hydrating scrub if it's extra dry.

 Step two: Use a clean, sharp razor.
 How often you have to change your razor blade depends on how thick your hair is.
 But no matter what, you don't want to use a dull blade to shave.
 It's like "razor burn, party of 1," immediately.
 Make sure your razor is sharp and clean (rinse it with hot water before and after use) to help prevent razor burn.

 Step three: Soften your hair with water first.
 A warm shower helps soften hair, making it easier to remove.
 Plan your shave for the end of your shower or bath and you'll decrease your chances of feeling the burn.

 - Step four: Use a shaving oil.
 We're not just saying this because we're clearly partial to shaving oils and creams.
 Using just water or even soap and water can cause the razor to drag on your hairs and skin.
 Shaving oil lubricates your skin and blade and softens your hair, creating a smoother surface for your blade to glide over.
 It protects your skin and leaves it super moisturized.